rollinger/Diary-App/docs/index.rst

-..
-Worklog App documentation master file, created by sphinx-quickstart on Fri Nov 26 09:06:56 2021.
+.. diary App documentation master file, created by sphinx-quickstart on Fri Nov 26 09:06:56 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Worklog App's documentation!
+Welcome to diary App's documentation!
 =======================================

 .. toctree::